kahst/BirdCLEF-Baseline/README.md

 sudo pip install –r requirements.txt
 ```

+## Dataset
+You can download the BirdCLEF training and test data via https://www.crowdai.org.

+You need to register for the challenges to access the data.
+After download, you need to unpack the archive and change the path to the resulting directory containing "wav" and "xml" folders in the `config.py` script.

 ## Workflow

 Our workflow consists of four main phases: First, we need to <b>sort the BirdCLEF training data</b>.
 Secondly, we <b>extract spectrograms</b> from audio recordings.
 Thirdly, we <b>train a deep neural net</b> based on the resulting spectrograms - we treat the audio classification task as an image processing problem.
 Finally, we <b>test the trained net</b> given a local validation set of unseen audio recordings.